gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 #### Configuration

-The snippets bellow configure the Discovery Service to watch EKS resources with `tag:env=prod` on `us-west-1` region and configures Kubernetes Service to watch dynamic `kube_cluster` resources that include the label `env=prod`.
+The snippets bellow configure the Discovery Service to watch EKS resources with `tag:env=prod` in the `us-west-1` region and configures the Kubernetes Service to watch dynamic `kube_cluster` resources that include the label `env=prod

 ##### Discovery Service